 When I make salads, I have a fairly basic formula that I adapt based on what I have on hand: greens, extra vegetables, grains, nuts or seeds, a basic vinaigrette, and protein (either legumes or eggs).
 This spinach salad follows my basic formula, pairing some wonderful spring produce — green garlic and spinach — with the earthy, chewiness of the spelt.
 Add the hard-boiled egg and you have a quite the hearty salad.

-I have a soft-spot for spelt.
-This wheat grain has such a wonderful nutty and slightly sweet flavor, and it holds its texture when cooked, making it a great companion for salad.
+I have a soft spot for spelt.
+This wheat grain has such a wonderful nutty and slightly sweet flavor; it holds its texture when cooked, making it a great companion for salad.
 Using spelt and adding nuts or seeds to a salad usually helps me avoid going crazy with croutons (I really love the crunch from croutons).

 If you would like to make this salad gluten-free, I highly suggest swapping out the spelt for sorghum.
 This makes the salad gluten-free while keeping the nutty flavor and chewy texture.

 Egg, Spinach, and Spelt Salad with Green Garlic Dressing

 1 cup cooked and cooled spelt (1/2 cup uncooked spelt)